-Clearly, Schussler would have been aware of the 1868 earthquake: he was there to experience it.
-The historic information suggests that he considered earthquakes in the design of the new Crystal Springs dam; and that he wanted to place large terminal storage reservoirs in San Francisco in case the transmission pipes were damaged in earthquakes, or for any other reason.
-The dam was so-constructed, and performed well in the 1906 earthquake.
-The larger terminal reservoirs (Industrial site, ~400 MG; Market Street stie, ~20 MG) in San Francisco were never built.
+Clearly, Schussler would have been aware of the 1868 earthquake: he arrived in California in 1864, so likely he experienced the earthquake.
+The historic information suggests that he considered earthquakes in the design of the new Crystal Springs Dam; and that he wanted to place large terminal storage reservoirs in San Francisco in case the transmission pipes were damaged in earthquakes, or for any other reason.
+The Crystal Springs Dam was so-constructed, and performed well in the 1906 earthquake.
+The larger terminal reservoirs (Industrial site, ~400 MG; Market Street site, ~20 MG) in San Francisco were never built.